On the day that Roy Halladay decided to hang 'em up, he said, ironically, he wants to be remembered for not quitting.

 "I've always wanted to win a World Series.
 Maybe down the road I can be a part of it in another aspect," he said.

-No reporter questioned Halladay on his thought of potentially being a Hall of Famer (he is) or on the Blue Jays or Phillies retiring his number, but one did ask why he decided to retire as a Blue Jay.
+No reporter questioned Halladay on his thoughts of potentially being a Hall of Famer (he is) or on the Blue Jays or Phillies retiring his number, but one did ask why he decided to retire as a Blue Jay.

 "I'd love to retire with two teams -- I don't think that's possible," he said.
 "I want the Phillies organization to know, I want the fans to know how much I enjoyed my time there, how much they meant to me."